Mahmoud-Elhamahmy/Fawry-Tasks/Readme.md

 - Host File Misconfiguration:
 <br/>Local /etc/hosts file might have an incorrect or outdated entry for internal.example.com.
 - IP Address Change:
-<br/>The resolved IP for internal.example.com might have changed, but DNS hasn’t been updated.
+<br/>The resolved IP for internal.example.com might have changed, but DNS hasn’t been updated.<br/>
-4- Propose and Apply Fixes:
+4. Propose and Apply Fixes:
 ### Fix 1: DNS Misconfiguration
 - Confirmation: If dig or nslookup fails with the local resolver but works with Google's DNS, the issue lies with your local DNS.
 - Fix: You can try to refresh the DNS cache or check your /etc/resolv.conf settings.